Welcome to the American Joint Replacement Registry

 Wednesday, September 17, 2014 at 12:00PM Central Time.

-Please click on the link below to enroll.
+The deadline to enroll is Monday, September 15, so please click on the link below to enroll.

 AJRR was recently approved by the Centers for Medicare & Medicaid Services to be a QCDR.
 One of the requirements for all QCDRs is that they must publically post the detailed specifications of the quality measures we collect in order to ensure transparency of information to the public.
 Please click button below for more information.